 The output stage of the speaker amplifier drives the load using the PVDD supply.
 This is the power supply which provides the drive current to the load during playback.
-Proper connection, routing, and decoupling techniques are highlighted in the TAS5825PEVM and must be followed as closely as possible for proper operation and performance.
-Due to the high-voltage switching of the output stage, TI recommends to properly decouple the output power stages in the manner described in Section 10.
-Lack of proper decoupling, like that shown in Section 10, results in voltage spikes which can damage the device.
+Proper connection, routing, and decoupling techniques are highlighted in the TAS5825MEVM and must be followed as closely as possible for proper operation and performance.
+Due to the high-voltage switching of the output stage, properly decoupling the output power stages in the manner described in the TAS5825M device Section 10 is important.
+Lack of proper decoupling, like that shown in the Section 10, results in voltage spikes which can damage the device.

 A separate power supply is required to drive the gates of the MOSFETs used in the output stage of the speaker amplifier.
 This power supply is derived from the PVDD supply via an integrated linear regulator.
 A GVDD pin is provided for the attachment of decoupling capacitor for the gate drive voltage regulator.
-An important note is that the linear regulator integrated in the device has only been designed to support the current requirements of the internal circuitry, and must not be used to power any additional external circuitry.
+Note that the linear regulator integrated in the device has only been designed to support the current requirements of the internal circuitry, and must not be used to power any additional external circuitry.
 Additional loading on this pin can cause the voltage to sag, negatively affecting the performance and operation of the device.

 Another separate power supply is derived from the PVDD supply via an integrated linear regulator is AVDD.
-AVDD pin is provided for the attachment of decoupling capacitor for the TAS5825P internal circuitry.
-An important note is that the linear regulator integrated in the device has only been designed to support the current requirements of the internal circuitry, and must not be used to power any additional external circuitry.
+AVDD pin is provided for the attachment of decoupling capacitor for the TAS5825M internal circuitry.
+Note that the linear regulator integrated in the device has only been designed to support the current requirements of the internal circuitry, and must not be used to power any additional external circuitry.
 Additional loading on this pin can cause the voltage to sag, negatively affecting the performance and operation of the device.